 Two other horses, Lucy Long and Ajax, joined Lee’s stable after he purchased Traveller: Lucy Long, a mare, served as the primary backup horse to Traveller.
 Lucy Long remained with the Lee family after the war.
 Outliving General Lee, she died when she was thirty-three years old.
 Ajax, a sorrel horse, was used infrequently because he was too large for Lee to ride comfortably.
 Ajax also remained with the Lees after the war.
 He killed himself in the mid-1860s by accidentally running into an iron gate-latch prong.”

 8. He disliked slavery and abhorred secession.
-Though Lee never personally owned slaves, he was charged with managing for a five-year period the 200 slaves at Arlington Plantation who had belonged to his father-in-law after George Washington Parke Custis’ death; Lee was a stern taskmaster in regard to the Arlington slaves, who had been used to the lax standards of their late owner, and perhaps once Lee had three runaway slaves whipped.
+Though Lee never personally owned slaves, he was charged with managing for a five-year period the 200 slaves at Arlington Plantation who had belonged to his father-in-law, George Washington Parke Custis’ death; Lee was a stern taskmaster in regard to the Arlington slaves, who had been used to the lax standards of their late owner, and perhaps once he had three runaway slaves whipped.
 Lee certainly believed the white race to be superior to the black, once observing “that wherever you find the negro, everything is going down around him, and wherever you find a white man, you see everything around him improving.”
-And yet, in a letter of 1858, Lee deemed slavery to be “a moral and political evil in any country,” and once emancipation came, he accepted the new social realities and encouraged other Southerners to do so also, treating freed blacks with respect; on one occasion, he was the first to join a black man who had dared to kneel first, ahead of white worshippers, at the communion rail at Lee’s Episcopal parish in Richmond.
+And yet, in a letter of 1858, Lee deemed slavery to be “a moral and political evil in any country,” and once emancipation came, he accepted the new social realities, treating freed blacks with respect, and encouraging other Southerners to do so.
+On one occasion, he was the first to join a black man who had dared to kneel first, ahead of white worshippers, at the communion rail at his Episcopal parish in Richmond.

 If Lee found slavery distasteful, he positively detested secession.
 In a letter of January 1861 to his son Custis, Lee wrote: